 Haulover Beach Park

 A prime stretch of sand for those who’ve brought along their furry friends, Haulover Beach Park is as dog-friendly as it is easy on the eyes.
 The scenic beach is backed by a series of rolling dunes.
-Combined with the calm turquoise waters and never-ending Florida sun, Haulover Beach is the also most popular nude beach in Miami.
+Combined with the calm turquoise waters and never-ending Florida sun, Haulover Beach is also the most popular nude beach in Miami.

 When the swell picks up, the shoreline also becomes popular with local surfers who depart the white sand in search of their next perfect ride.
-For those that choose to stay on land, Haulover Beach comes with ample picnic tables along with umbrellas and beach chair rentals.
+For those who choose to stay on land, Haulover Beach comes with ample picnic tables along with umbrellas and beach chair rentals.
 Behind is a lush park home to hiking trails and the much-loved Bark Park, a playground for dogs.